takenet/blip-plugin-sample/README.md

 **`SendCommand`**

 Send a blip command.
-Destination defines the domain which it should send(`msging.net` or `blip.ai`), if you don't know which to choose, leave the default.
+Destination defines the domain which you will send(`msging.net` or `blip.ai`) your message.
+If you don't know which one to choose, leave it at default.
 ```
 {
     command: Lime.Command,